skip to main content

 Program Overview

-The Master of Science in Nursing-Nursing Education track prepares the graduate to apply principles of education in the role of educator in various patient care settings and in institutions of higher education through completion of a 36-semester credit hour curriculum.
+The Master of Science in Nursing-Nursing Education track prepares graduates to apply principles of education in the role of educator in various patient care settings and institutions of higher education through completion of a 36-semester credit hour curriculum.
 The course instruction is delivered primarily online.

 Students are asked to come to Bryan-College Station for a limited number of class activities.
 On-campus clinical hours are required to meet the clinical objectives as set forth by the American Association of Colleges of Nursing for any MSN degree.
 Students are expected to attend on-campus clinical experiences for NURS 653 Advanced Health Assessment to complete the required 45 clinical hours in two separate on-campus visits.